 “As a 10 summer Postmaster of Yosemite’s high country post office, packing & shipping IS what I do!” – Portland Tasker

-We reached out to some of our highest rated and top-billing Taskers in the Packing & Shipping category to find out what they recommend for success.
-Many thanks to Nicholas J., Adam S., Jim B., Tarrell M., and Bethany J. for sharing their experience and advice for excelling in this category!
+We reached out to some of our highest rated and top-billing Taskers who excel at Shipping tasks to find out what they recommend for success.
+Many thanks to Nicholas J., Adam S., Jim B., Tarrell M., and Bethany J. for sharing their experience and advice!

 “Clients want their items packed safely and securely, and to arrive promptly.
 They are looking to you to get it done professionally and with a smile.
 Always present the Client with various shipping options in terms of delivery speed, along with the various costs.
 Carry your own sharpies and post-it notes so you can label boxes.
 Always communicate when you need to take a breather.
 Lastly, categorize, categorize, categorize.
 Put like-minded items together in an organized matter.
 This really will set the bar for you as a precise, detail-oriented, and organized Tasker.” – Tarrell M., NYC Tasker